-We’ve seen an influx of parents in tears because of homework this year.
+We’ve seen an influx of parents in tears because of homework this past year.
 If that includes you, you’re not alone.
 We know how stressful it can be trying to juggle all your parenting responsibilities while balancing your own work and your child’s homework.
 It feels like one elaborate circus act—but before you go swinging on that trapeze, allow us to put a safety net under you.

 When we say ‘join the circus’, we want you to make sure the circus (homework time) visits your house every night.
 It sounds simple, but scheduling a dedicated time for homework can relieve all kinds of anxiety.
 Students in middle school and high school often have some sort of homework every night, so it’s important to carve out a time slot for it.
 This is the most important part of our homework checklist!